Shape the Future of Psychology

 Rivier University expands on a tradition of excellence in school psychology, school counseling, and mental health counseling with its Doctorate of Psychology (Psy.D.) in Counseling and School Psychology.
 This terminal degree in the field of psychology allows graduates to obtain licensure for independent practice, professional opportunities in a variety of school, agency, community, and public service settings, as well as the ability to teach at the university level.

-Rivier University is the first college or university in the state of New Hampshire to offer a combined doctoral program in counseling and school psychology, and is one of only eight other similar programs in the country.
+Rivier University is the first college or university in the state of New Hampshire to offer a combined doctoral program in counseling and school psychology, and is one of only several other similar programs in the country.

 Rivier's Doctorate of Psychology (Psy.D.) addresses the needs of mental health professionals in many fields: